ory/docs/docs/docs/ecosystem/community.md

 > outdated.
 Please open an [issue](https://github.com/ory/docs/) if that is the
 > case.

-First you have to install the Postman App for Windows, Mac or Chrome.
+First, you have to install the Postman App for Windows, Mac, or Chrome.
 You can find it on the [Postman Apps](https://www.getpostman.com/apps) page.

 Visit the [Ory Postman Public Workspace](https://www.postman.com/ory-docs) and